 - Please obtain an electronic version of your proof of financial documentation (bank statements, declaration forms, letters of sponsorship) or scan a copy of the document you may already have and that is current, at the lowest resolution that results in a legible document (we recommend using under 200 dpi whenever possible.

 - You may upload an institutional web-based bank statement if the financial institution has put your name on the statement.

 - You must ensure that your name, the financial institution name, and other identifying marks are not missed during the scanning process and that your scanned copy is clearly legible and can print on letter size paper - 8.5 by 11 in (21.5 by 30 cm).

 - Please be certain that your document is saved as a PDF file or Word document.
 Scanning in “gray scale” or black and white may produce the best results.

 - If the scanned file is too large you may want to make a photocopy first (experiment with different settings until you find one that results in the smallest file size) then scan the photocopy.

-The University of Illinois reserves the right to require official proof of funding documentation at any time during the admissions process.
+The University of Illinois reserves the right to require official proof of funding documentation at any time during the SEVIS review process.